ramseylab/cerenkov/machine_learning/README.md

 The R scripts of the form `cerenkov_incscript_` are run by being called by `source` from a top-level `cerenkov_script_` script.

-# Reproducing the results of the 2017 ACM-BCB article:
+## 2. Reproducing the results of the 2017 ACM-BCB article

 To reproduce the results of our article *CERENKOV:* *Computational* *Elucidation* *of* *the* *Regulatory* *Noncoding* *Variome* the following R scripts from release **v0.1-alpha** of the project can be run in the R statistical computing environment (version 3.2.1).

-## Guide to source code files in CERENKOV v0.1-alpha:
+### 2.1.
+Guide to source code files in CERENKOV v0.1-alpha:

 - `cerenkov_ml_compare_models.R`: obtains the comparative machine-learning
 performance results that were used to make Figure 3 of the article (the script